 What are stablecoins?

-Stablecoins are cryptocurrencies the value of which is based / pegged to a certain or basket of specific real-world assets like fiat currencies or other assets like gold, silver, etc. The purpose of stablecoins is to combine the benefits of blockchain-based digital currencies (transparent, decentralized, efficient, global, nearly instant transaction settlement) with the stability of physical real-world assets or commodities.
+Stablecoins are cryptocurrencies the value of which is based / pegged to a certain or basket of specific real-world assets like fiat currencies or other assets like gold, silver, etc. The purpose of stablecoins are to combine the benefits of blockchain-based digital currencies (transparent, decentralized, efficient, global, nearly instant transaction settlement) with the stability of physical real-world assets or commodities.

 Stablecoins are designed to eliminate the enormous volatility most cryptocurrencies are exposed to (which is also the reason for the popularity of crypto trading).
 After all, even the biggest cryptocurrency Bitcoin can have daily price swings between 5-10 per cent, lending it relatively useless as a form of payment.
 There is an increasing number of stablecoins in circulation, the most popular ones by far are USDT (USDTether) and USDC, both stablecoins being pegged to the value of the US-Dollar.